 The Constitution of the MIT establishes its mission and general organization.
 (Link to Constitution)

 The Bylaws of the MIT PDA describe its general operation including the roles of officers and committees, budgetary matters, and procedures for general meetings and elections.
-(Link to Bylaws)
+(BYLAWS OF THE MIT POSTDOCTORAL ASSOCIATION (Ratified July 09, 2018))